Muhrisa/AgentSteve/docs/final.md

 __4.__ run a contour detection subroutine over the edge detected image result and then smoothen the final contour

 __Approach #2:__

 __1.__ apply a Gaussian Blur in order to reduce the noise in the original image, so that the noise in the edge detection is reduced

-__2.__ run an edge detection subroutine using a structured forest for fast edge detection
+__2.__ run an edge detection subroutine to find all the edges in the image using a pre-trained structured forest model for fast edge detection

 __3.__ reduce the noise on the image by using median filters